drahoslove/penego/README.md

 - Transition definition.
 The one with brackets `[]`
     - It may start/end with list of incomming/outcomming arcs, followed/foregoing by arrow `->`.
         - Arc means directed edge.
-            - Arc is defined by place identificator, which may be multipled by arcs's weight.
+            - Arc is defined by place identificator.
+Eg. `p`.
+            - Irt may be multipled by arcs's weight.
+Eg `2*p`
+            - Arc prefixed with `!` indicates inhibitory edge.
+Eg `!p`
         - List of arcs is comma-separated.
     - It may contain additional attribute within brackets.
 Priority or timing.
         - Transition may be timed od may have greater priority, but not both.